Are you measuring the success of your transactional emails?

 b.
 Create revenue streams by analyzing customer engagement levels at various touch points.

 If your welcome emails get the maximum response (highest open rates), convert them into revenue generators by offering a discount code.
-You could also use it as an opportunity to get to know your customer better.
+Monitor the subscribers who made a purchase through this email, this gives you an opportunity to get to know your lists better.
+This will help you understand what your customers are looking for and serve them better.
+Keep providing little discounts and offers along the way to keep them loyal to your brand.

 4. Bounce Management:

-In the world of emails, it’s all about managing your reputation right to get emails inboxed.
+In the world of emails, it’s all about managing your reputation right to make sure your emails to land in the inbox.
 And one super important aspect to email deliverability is bounce management.
 Many ESPs like Pepipost have a good bounce management system in place so that all hard bounced email addresses are blacklisted from future mailing.

 Measuring your email bounce rate provides wealth of information on your business & process efficiencies.
-Anyone having a high bounce rate might want to relook at their data capturing systems, list hygiene practices (single/ double opt-in) and whether there’s a process in place for correcting the wrong email addresses (example – texting these users on their mobile number asking them to update their email address).
+So if one is receiving a high bounce rate, they may want to recheck their data capturing systems, list hygiene practices (single/ double opt-in) and whether there’s a process in place for correcting the wrong email addresses.
+For example – sending texts to users to confirm and update their email addresses, sending surveys to check if they are still viewing your emails, provide unsubscribe buttons so customers can opt out if they want.

 What metrics do you consider to measure the success of your transactional emails?
 Share your thoughts in the comments below.